-The Headteacher is responsible for ensuring that adequate first aid training is arranged for any member acting as first aider or appointed person.
-Any first aid training is logged by the office and is kept up to date.
+The Head Teacher is responsible for ensuring that adequate first aid training is arranged for any member acting as first aider or appointed person.

 16 Risk Assessments

 Under the Health and Safety policy, risk assessments will be regularly undertaken with regards all aspects of medical treatment.